widesky/docs/content/en/reference/apis/cloud/rest/_index.md

 {{% /alert %}}

 ## Operations
 A haystack REST server implements a set of operations (or "ops").
-Standard operations are defined to query WideSky, setup subscriptions, or read/write history time-series data.
+Standard operations are defined to query WideSky, setup subscriptions, or read/write history time series data.
 Both requests and responses are modelled as grids.
 Grids are encoded using either ZINC or JSON serialization formats.

 ### Serialization
 All data is exchanged in Project Haystck [grids](./serialization) in either ZINC or JSON format.